bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

 * The **bind** method allows you to bind a function to a certain **"this"** context.
 It also allows you to define parameters that you want to hold constant (units,etc..)as well.

+## Equivelent Numbers

+### The JavaScript decimal problem

+    console.log(900.9 === 3 * 300.3); // false
+    // the reason it's false is javascript doesn't always act the way it should when dealing with decimals.

+    // In javascript, all numbers are IEEE754 floating point numbers.
+Because of the way they are binary and coded, some decimal numbers cannot be expressed perfectly accurately.
+This is similar to the way the fraction 2/3 => 0.66666666 cannot be represented perfectly as a decimal and at the end of the decimal when the memory limit is hit, the last digit must be either rounded up or down. https://en.wikipedia.org/wiki/IEEE_754

+    // 3 * 300.3 = 900.9000000000001
+    // this is because, there is no way to map the decimal 1/10 to a finite binary floating point number.
+So that is why our original expression returned false to us Because the two numbers we are comparing are actually not equal when they are evaluated.
+    // ** You really just want to remember to be aware that you can run into these kinds of problems when you're working with decimals in javascript.
+How can we deal with this kind of problem ?

+    (300.3 * 3).toFixed(2); // '900.90'
+    // the toFixed method is a number method that can return the given number fixed to a certain number of decimal places, but the toFixed method returns our number as a string.
+In order to turn our string back into a number, we have to wrap our expression in the built in Number() function.

+    Number((300.3 * 3).toFixed(2)); // 900.9

+    // Another way to fix this problem is to use the toPrecision method.
+    (300.3 * 3).toPrecision(12); // '900.900000000'
+    // This will return to us a number in which the total number of digits will not exceed the number passed in the argument which in this example is 12.
+The toPrecision method also returns our number as string.
+So to turn it back into a number, we must pass it in the Number() function.
+    Number((300.3 * 3).toPrecision(12)); // 900.9

+    // The final way to deal with decimal math operations in javascript is by not using them at all.
+So instead of using 300.3 * 3 we can multiply our decimal number by 10 since we only have one decimal after the . in this case to make it an integer.
+Then divide the whole thing by 10 to ffset when we multiplied by 10 to get it back to the correct value.

+    ((300.3 * 10) * 3) / 10; // 900